julianegoe/CF_meet-app/README.md

 npm run deplpy
 ```

+## FEATURE 1: FILTER FOR EVENTS BY CITY

+### As a user I should be able to “filter events by city” so that I can see the list of events that take place in that city.

+**SCENARIO 1: WHEN USER HASN’T SEARCHED FOR A CITY, SHOW UPCOMING EVENTS FROM ALL CITIES.**
+Given user hasn’t searched for any city
+When the user opens the app
+Then the user should see a list of all upcoming events

+**SCENARIO 2: USER SHOULD SEE A LIST OF SUGGESTIONS WHEN THEY SEARCH FOR A CITY.**
+Given the main page is open
+When user starts typing in the city textbox
+Then the user should see a list of cities (suggestions) that match what they’ve typed

+**SCENARIO 3: USER CAN SELECT A CITY FROM THE SUGGESTED LIST.**
+Given the user was typing “Berlin” in the city textbox
+And the list of suggested cities is showing
+When the user selects a city (e.g., “Berlin, Germany”) from the list
+Then their city should be changed to that city (i.e., “Berlin, Germany”)
+And the user should receive a list of upcoming events in that city

 ## FEATURE 2: SHOW/HIDE AN EVENT'S DETAILS

 ### As a user I want to toogle details of an event, so I can have a better overview or get more information about events respectively.